 - Education about the environment is viewed as an approach in which information about the environment (concepts, facts, information) is transmitted by teacher to students.
 This approach reinforces traditional methods of teaching including lectures, reconstructive laboratory activities, and the recall of information.

 In a democracy, there are differing views on how the government and industry should deal with energy, energy sources, and the environment.
 I’ve visited the American Presidency Project, and there you can read the complete platforms of the Democrats and Republicans.
 You have to go the Libertarian Party and the Green Party websites to read their platforms.
-You might set up a project where your students visit these websites, and extract the respective party’s positions on energy, the environment, and science research.
-How do the party’s differ in their understanding of the environment, and recommendations for the future?… Read more
+You might set up a project where your students visit these websites, and extract the respective party’s positions on energy, the environment, and science research. … Read more